tianyi0216/Tweets_Classification/README.md

 ### Inference

-To generate a prediction file for a single experiment, you can run the following command:
+To generate a prediction file with a column `label_pred` for a single experiment, you can run the following command:

 ```bash
 # Run inference for a single prompt strategy